Charts in DOCX templates

 clustered column template

-We just change the colors and the template is ready.
+Now you can adjust the colors, and the template is ready.

-Let us have a look at the result of rendering another time.
-The templating engine automatically created rows with production data in the embedded spreadsheet and built a chart based on it:
+The templating engine automatically creates rows with production data in the embedded spreadsheet and builds the chart based on that data:

 Clustered column chart result